Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 *"As a user of this site, I would like the option of keeping up to date with relevant information"*

-*"As a user of this site, I would like for find a community of like minded people"*
+*"As a user of this site, I would like to find a community of like minded people"*

 ---

 ### **Wireframes**
 As part of the design process wireframes were created for Desktop, Tablet and Mobile screen sizes using [Balsamiq](https://balsamiq.com/)